snalo/digital_transformer_sim/README.md

 ## How It Works

 1. **Configurations**:
-   Add model and hardware specs to the `configs/` folder.
+   Add model to root and hardware specs to the `all_hw_profiles/` folder.

 2. **Run Analysis**:
    Use the main script to process configurations: